Links for Palaeobotanists

 Shu-Miaw Chaw et al. (2000): Seed plant phylogeny inferred from all three plant genomes: Monophyly of extant gymnosperms and origin of Gnetales from conifers.
 PDF file, PNAS, 97.
 See also here.

+!
 M.J.
 Donoghue (1989): Phylogenies and the analysis of evolutionary sequences, with examples from seed plants.
-PDF file, Evolution, 43.
+Open access, Evolution, 43.

 Gerhard Leubner Lab, University Freiburg, Germany: Seed Evolution.
 Go to: Angiosperm seed evolution and species diversification.